Balding Beards is reader-supported. When you buy through external links, we may earn an affiliate commission. Learn more.

 The Hanes reputation gets a further boost from its Active Cool Ankle Socks, which are certainly among the best men’s ankle’s socks you’ll find.

 The Active Cool Ankle socks consist of 53% polyester, 44% cotton, as well as a small blend of rubber and spandex.
 They also include X-temp cooling technology that’s designed to respond to your body’s temperatures and cool things down, if necessary.

 Meanwhile, Fresh IQ advanced odor protection technology protects against odor-causing bacteria to help you stay fresh all day.

 The blend of cotton and polyester provides further comfort, as does a half-cushion foot bottom that takes the stress off of your feet even if you’re on them all day.

 You’ll also love the comfort toe seam that’s smooth and not at all restrictive.
 These socks are also machine washable, another plus.

 - X-temp cooling technology

 Comfort is king and Hanes is all about comfort.
 The Active Cool Ankle Socks keep your feet cool and comfortable whether you’re on your feet a lot or not.

-The basics of sock care
+The basics of sock care (A simple, illustrated guide)

 If you don’t give a lot of thought to sock care, no worries.
 After all, you’re not alone.
 But if you want to get the most life from your socks, and help keep them cozy and comfortable on your feet, there is a right way and wrong way of sock care.
 Here’s a quick look: